VisionITTesting/tutorial-code-java-generics/README.md

 * Sending the Role as ArrayList and HashMap and in both the cases Class is accepting it.
 * Only thing is that while creating the Employee Object you have to define the value of type "T".

+* Employee Class with T as generic Type
 ```java

 /*